 Cash provided by financing activities was \$2.54 billion in 2011.
 ETP received \$1.47 billion in net proceeds from offerings of ETP Common Units, including \$96.3 million under its equity distribution program (see Note 8 to our consolidated financial statements).
 In addition, Regency received \$435.7 million in net proceeds from offerings of Regency Common Units.
 We had a consolidated net increase in our debt level of \$2.00 billion and paid distributions of \$525.6 million to our common unitholders and \$24.0 million to the holders of our Preferred Units.
-In addition, ETP paid distributions of \$561.5 million on limited partner interests other than those held by the Parent Company and Regency paid \$217.0 million on limited partner interests other than those held by the Parent Company and Regency paid \$217.0 million on limited statements of cash flows.
+In addition, ETP paid distributions of \$561.5 million on limited partner interests other than those held by the Parent Company and Regency paid \$217.0 million on limited partner interests on our consolidated statements of cash flows.